 selected by the Girl Scout adult in charg above.
 This completed form may be ph ge to secure and administer treatment, including hospitalization, for the notocopied for use off-site. e person named

 G irl's Name

 MEC DICATION PERMISSION AND INSTRUCTIONS

 kind.
 During trips or at events, girls may fever.
 They might need sunscreen, insomay need in the original bottle/package bottle/package with the physician's insomage and label it with your daughter's nat specified by instructions on the label for drugs.
-Complete the middle part of this Girls may keep asthma sprays, epi-pens permission from parents or from the actions and unless we have a note signed by refore a minor (under 18) Girl Scout may be given any medication or to all y need medication for ailments such as headaches, stomachaches, dial act repellent or Chapstick.
-You MUST send any over-the-counter medicate (INCLUDING ASPIRIN, TYLENOL, ETC.).
+Complete the middle part of this Girls may keep asthma sprays, epi-pens permission from parents or from the actions and unless we have a note signed by efore a minor (under 18) Girl Scout may be given any medication or to be presented as headaches, stomachaches, dialoct repellent or Chapstick.
+You MUST send any over-the-counter medic to (INCLUDING ASPIRIN, TYLENOL, ETC.).
 Prescription drugs must be in the tructions for administering them.
-Put all drugs in their original bottle/game.
-Medication will be available from the adult in charge of first aid a per prescription drugs or by written instructions from parents/guardians as form with instructions for over the counter drugs To insect repellent, or sunscreen with them if they know how to use the dult in charge of first aid.
-All other medication must be turned into the day a physician stating that a girl must keep a certain medication with head to make sure all medication is picked up at the end of the trip/even. rrhea, or a low-grade ation your daughter he original backage in a Ziploc and can be given as for over-the-counter m with prior written adult in charge of er.
+Put all drugs in their original bottle/pame.
+Medication will be available from the adult in charge of first aid a prescription drugs or by written instructions from parents/guardians form with instructions for over the counter drugs It is, insect repellent, or sunscreen with them if they know how to use the dult in charge of first aid.
+All other medication must be turned into the by a physician stating that a girl must keep a certain medication with head to make sure all medication is picked up at the end of the trip/even rrhea, or a low-grade ation your daughter he original backage in a Ziploc and can be given as for over-the-counter m with prior written adult in charge of er.

-iption medication that your daughter will have at this trip/event/cam ng over-the-counter medications.
-We cannot administer over-the-co =
+iption medication that your daughter will have at this trip/event/cam =

 Prescribed INSTRUCTIONS INITIAL/DATE

 (original container with doctor's orders)

 (original container with doctor's orders)

 (original container with doctor's orders)

 (original container with doctor's orders)

 Over the counter INSTRUCTIONS INITIAL/DATE

 by the American Red Cross as the appropriate treatment for these con eceive if needed .
 These medications should be available in trip/event/

-Poisoning Small wounds, cuts, Syrup of Ipecac, Activated Charcoal - administered as directed by the Carolina Poison Control Center, 1-800-Antibiotic ointment 848-6946.
+Poisoning Small wounds, cuts, Syrup of Ipecac, Activated Charcoal - administered as directed by the Carolina Poison Control Center, 1-800-Antibiotic ointment directed by the Carolina Poison Control Center, 1-800-848-6946.

 animal or tick bite, minor Poison Ivy Marine life stings Sunburn Insect bites